ManicMiners/docs/_pages/Triggers.md

 |comparison|(`expression`)|Activates when the `expression` is evaluated as `true`.
 See the next section for usage.|

 ## How to monitor triggers (comparisons)
-A trigger can be set to fire by comparing [Variables](_pages/Variables) with eachother.
+A trigger can be set to fire based on a comparison between two [Variables](_pages/Variables).
+This is the same as asking the game a yes/no question like *is value1 greater than value2?*.
+The comparison or question must evaluate to `true` for the trigger to fire.
 You can use this to e.g. play a sound when the player has collected half of the amount of crystals needed complete a objective.

-	when(VALUE1>=VALUE2)[EVENT]

-The above statement asks if VALUE1 is larger than or equal to VALUE2.
-If the expression evaluates to `true` then the trigger will activate the event.
-The **operator** in the middle can be replaced by anything from the table below.

-!> Comparisons are not to be confused with conditions that are marked by double parenthesis `(())` although they work in a similar way.

-?> The compared _values_ can be set to any valid float or integer variable, macro, class macro, function call, or regular numeric values.

-All variables used within a trigger are converted to integers which cuts off any decimals.
+!> All variables used within a trigger are converted to integers which cuts off any decimals.
 This is different from rounding as if you compare 2.2 and 2.9 they will be equal.
-For more ideas on what you can use these for, please refer to [Macros](_pages/Macros).
+Furthermore comparisons are not to be confused with conditions that are marked by double parenthesis `(())` although they work in a similar way.

+?> The compared _values_ can be set to any valid `float`, `integer`, [Macro](_pages/Macro), [Class Macro](_pages/Classes), or regular numeric values.

 |Logical operators|Meaning|
 |---|---|